geopandas/governance/Governance.md

 errors.

-Any member of the Community may suggest a change to these Governance documents by opening a GitHub Issue on the GeoPandas Governance repository.
-The Steering Council may elect not to pursue changes outlined in the issue and may close the issue with a brief explanation of that choice.
+Any member of the Community may suggest a change to these Governance documents by opening a GitHub Issue or Pull Request on the GeoPandas Governance repository.
+The Steering Council may elect not to pursue changes outlined in the Issue or Pull Request and may close the issue with a brief explanation of that choice.

-A member of the Steering Council may then formulate a GitHub Pull Request with specific changes to these Governance documents.
-The Steering Council may solicit input from the person that initially raised the issue and/or other members of the Community.
-Only Steering Council members may open a Pull Request on this repository.
-Pull Requests by any other Contributor (except in the case of very minor typo or language fixes) may be immediately closed by the Steering Council without further explanation.
+The Steering Council may solicit input from the person that initially raised the Issue or Pull Request and/or other members of the Community.

 Members of the Steering Council then approve or veto the final version of the Pull Request.
 Once approved, the Pull Request will be merged and the updated